 Collaborate with other teachers to improve your math instruction skills.
 Start by discussing the goal for the math lesson, what it will look like, and plan as a team to be most effective.
 “Together, think through the tasks and possible student responses you might encounter,” says Andrews.
 Reflect on what did and didn’t work to improve your practice.

-And we’d love to hear what you feel are the most important strategies in teaching mathematics in the comments.
-Please share below.
+We’d love to hear what you feel are the most important strategies in teaching mathematics.
+Share your ideas in our WeAreTeachers HELPLINE group on Facebook.